 The performances are what drives the film, particularly Kelsey Grammer’s turn as General George S. Patton, dragging Kevin Farley’s Malone from scene to scene while trading barbs throughout.
 Farley captures the spirit of Malone’s obvious inspiration, but mostly reacts to pratfalls and sight gags targeting the character.
 Jon Voight’s eerily solemn George Washington comes dangerously close to grinding the film to a halt, used in tandem with the 9/11 reference to give the film weight.
 Additional bits by Kevin Sorbo, James Woods, Dennis Hopper (as a pro-gun judge defending his post), and of course Leslie Nielsen all get their jabs in, and while country singer Trace Adkins’ part as the Angel of Death wasn’t much, he does intimidate in that special WWE Undertaker kind of way.

 Is the movie timed and targeted for the upcoming elections?
 Of course it is, and just ahead of Oliver Stone’s upcoming George W. Bush film.
 Whether or not the message is correct or clear, it is thought provoking as well as entertaining.
 Being a David Zucker film, also expect plenty of distasteful and racially-charged jokes, too (you didn’t think Zucker was going to sugar-coat a spoof just because it has an agenda, did you?)
 And speaking of agendas, you may also notice that the women in the film are little more than props (presented in matched pairs as often as possible) and portrayed only as dedicated housewives or brainwashed followers.
-Okay, fine, I’ll also admit to laughing every time one of the crippled kids got smacked down or knocked over, but that doesn’t make me a liberal, right?
+Okay, fine, anyone admiting to laughing every time one of the crippled kids got smacked down or knocked clearly doesn’t make one a liberal, right?

 (a three skull recommendation out of four)